-Below, 8 outfit ideas for what to wear on Thanksgiving:
+Below, 8 outfit ideas for what to wear for Thanksgiving dinner:

-The trousers say, “I get that this is a special day,” while the beanie, t-shirt, and Nikes add, “…which is happening in the middle of a pandemic.”
+The sweater and chinos say, “I get that this is a special day,” while the sneakers and iced coffee add, “…but I will be hitting the couch as soon as I arrive.”

-SG Says: Not everyone will dress up for Thanksgiving, but if you want to, designer Todd Snyder, above, offers some solid outfit inspo.
+SG Says: Not everyone will dress up for Thanksgiving, but if you want to, a classic double-breasted blazer on top could be a perfect (stylish) compromise.

 SG Says: We put the question of dress code out on Instagram and heard from a lot of you that your family Thanksgiving festivities include a middle-of-the-road level of fanciness.